Magdalena Graaf: Television

 Graaf participated in the Swedish edition of Dancing with the Stars (Let's Dance) until the end of January 2009, when she was forced to quit due to a cerebral hemorrhage.
 She also works for Postkodlotteriet and gives the winners money, Postkodsmiljonären where the main show is broadcast on TV4.

 Personal life

 In 1995, she gave birth to her first son, Isak, with her first husband.
 A year and a half after Isak's birth, Graaf left her husband in 1996.
 In 1999, Graaf married Swedish football goalkeeper Magnus Hedman.
 The couple had two sons named Lancelot (born in 2000) and Tristan (born in 2004).
-During their early marriage, the couple lived in the outskirts of Northampton, England, where Hedman was playing soccer in Celtic.
+During their early marriage, the couple lived in the outskirts of Northampton, England,UK, where Hedman was playing football with Celtic.

 After Hedman's retirement the couple resided in Stockholm.
 In 2006, Graaf separated from Hedman after news papers reported an alleged affair with singer Linda Bengtzing.
 The couple have since divorced.

 Her fourth son, Charlie, was born in 2011.
 Her oldest son Isak died in an accident on 25 August 2014.
 She gave birth to her fifth son Louie in 2016.